imennajar/VBA_challenge/README.md

         total_stock = Cells(j, 7)

-       'increment the counter to save the position of the bigenning of the next ticker
+       'increment the counter to save the position of the beginning of the next ticker

         j = i + 1